Be part of the completion.

 Yankee under sail on San Francisco Bay.

-Every dollar funds professional craft, materials, and berthing—not overhead, not salaries.
-Each phase unlocking the next.
+Every dollar funds professional craft, materials, and berthing, not overhead or salaries.
+Each phase unlocks the next.

 Contributions fund professional shipwright labor, marine-grade timber and bronze fasteners, rigging and sail work, berthing and yard fees, and marine survey and insurance.
-A small portion covers necessary administrative costs, but the overwhelming majority goes directly to the work that will return Yankee to the water.
+The overwhelming majority goes directly to the work that returns Yankee to the water.

 All contributions are tax-deductible to the full extent of the law.